-Code Theme Action Target Date Lead & Other Partners Resources BE.01 Research & Produce a database and maps identifying 'opportunity 2022 LB Lambeth, GiGL, London Staff time Assessment areas' for delivering improvements to the extent and Wildlife Trust quality of biodiversity within the built environment GiGL SLA BE.02 Research & Identify locations of priority species of conservation 2022 LB Lambeth (Landscapes & Staff and Assessment concern or afforded legal protection within Lambeth's Planning), GiGL, LNHS, volunteer built environment, e.g. swifts, black redstarts, bats, and Local Residents and Interest time are afforded appropriate protection from harm, or the Groups, London and Local C:CL CLA DE 02 Diamaina 0 avoidable loss of nesting/feeding habitat Ongoing Species Recorders GiGL SLA BE.03 Planning & Regulation All developments in the borough, wherever feasible, to include living roofs and walls within either new or Ongoing LB Lambeth Staff time retrofitted existing buildings Reviewed Developer annually costs and contributions BE.04 Planning & 75% of all living roofs installed in the borough to be 2024 LB Lambeth (Landscapes & Staff time Regulation biodiverse extensive roofs ('biodiverse brown roofs'), Planning) wherever feasible.
-Priority is given to provision within Reviewed Developer existing areas of deficiency for access to nature annually costs and BE.05 Dianning 9 Coours 2 hostores of additional living roof and wall 2024 LD Lambath /Landaganag 8 contributions Staff time DE.05 Planning & Regulation Secure 3 hectares of additional living roof and wall habitat which is of significant benefit for biodiversity 2024 LB Lambeth (Landscapes & Planning) Stail time Regulation through planning and other agreements on both new Reviewed Flaming) Developer and existing buildings in Lambeth annually costs and and existing buildings in Earnbeth annaany contributions Priority will be given to provision within existing areas of deficiency for access to nature within Lambeth BE.06 Planning & Exterior landscaping design proposals for all Ongoing LB Lambeth (Landscapes & Staff time Regulation developments to include features designed to promote Planning) and improve biodiversity, including appropriate planting Reviewed Developer schemes and maintenance schedules.
-Priority is given annually costs and to provision within existing areas of deficiency for contributions access to nature
+Code Theme Action Target Date Lead & Other Partners Resources Completed BE.01 Research & Assessment Produce a database and maps identifying 'opportunity areas' for delivering improvements to extent and quality of biodiversity within the borough's built environment 2022 LB Lambeth, GiGL, London Wildlife Trust Staff time, GiGL SLA Yes - key opportunity areas identified and mapped with GiGL and in Local Plan BE.02 Research & Assessment Identify locations of priority species of conservation concern or afforded legal protection within Lambeth's built environment, e.g., swifts, black redstarts, bats, and are afforded appropriate protection from harm, or the avoidable loss of nesting/feeding habitat 2022 LB Lambeth (Landscapes & Planning), GiGL, LNHS, Resident and Interest Groups, London and Species Recorders Staff and volunteer time; GiGL SLA Ongoing - locations continually mapped and recorded as surveys or site assessments completed BE.03 Planning & Regulation All developments in the borough, wherever feasible, to include living roofs and walls within either new or retrofitted existing buildings Ongoing; Reviewed annually LB Lambeth Staff time; Developer costs and contributions Ongoing - all appropriate development proposals must include living roofs and walls BE.04 Planning & Regulation 75% of all living roofs installed in the borough to be biodiverse extensive roofs ('biodiverse brown roofs'), wherever feasible.
+Priority is given to provision within existing areas of deficiency for access to nature 2024; Reviewed annually LB Lambeth (Landscapes & Planning) Staff time; Developer costs and contributions Ongoing - over 60% of new green roofs secured as biodiverse designs or types.
+Priority is for areas of wildlife deficiency BE.05 Planning & Regulation Secure 3 hectares of additional living roof and wall habitat of significant benefit for biodiversity through planning and other agreements on both new and existing buildings in Lambeth.
+Priority will be given to provision within existing areas of deficiency for access to nature within Lambeth 2024; Reviewed annually LB Lambeth (Landscapes & Planning) Staff time; Developer costs and contributions Yes - GiGL mapping in 2023 indicated 3.9 hectares as additional living roof and walls

+BE.06 Planning & Regulation Exterior landscaping design proposals for all developments to include features designed to promote and improve biodiversity, including appropriate planting schemes and maintenance schedules.
+Priority is given to provision within existing areas of deficiency for access to nature Ongoing; Reviewed annually LB Lambeth (Landscapes & Planning) Staff time; Developer costs and contributions Ongoing - developments assessed for acceptable minimum standards of external landscaping to include at least a 10% biodiversity net gain and an Urban 5